 Testing results will be reported to your primary caregiver.
 By evaluating the results of these tests, your doctor will have the information needed to plan for the delivery of your baby.

 The regional referral center for high-risk deliveries, Texas Health Fort Worth offers advanced services for the most complex and high-risk infants.
-Our Level III (highest capability) neonatal intensive care unit (NICU) is staffed by neonatalogists, pediatric sub-specialists and neonatal nurse practitioners who are dedicated to providing expert care to babies born with special health needs.
+Our Level III NICU is staffed by neonatalogists, pediatric sub-specialists and neonatal nurse practitioners who are dedicated to providing expert care to babies born with special health needs.

 We understand that having a baby in the NICU can be stressful, so we encourage parents to visit often, ask questions and become as involved as possible in their little one's care.
-Services in the NICU are available seven days a week, 24 hours a day and can be accessed with CareFlite air ambulances, fixed-wing or ground ambulance service.
+Services can be accessed with CareFlite air ambulances, fixed-wing or ground ambulance service.

 You never expect to need more than routine prenatal care when you are pregnant; however, it's important to choose to deliver at a hospital that specializes in high-risk care for you and your baby — just in case.

-A team of board-certified maternal-fetal specialists on the medical staff at Texas Health Fort Worth are available to care for women with high-risk pregnancies.
-On duty 24 hours a day, these specialists provide care for you and your infant from time of admission to discharge.
+Board-certified maternal-fetal specialists on the medical staff at Texas Health Fort Worth are available to care for women with high-risk pregnancies.
 They also work closely with your obstetrician, if needed, to assist with the birthing process.

-Should your newborn need specialized care, our Level III NICU is just steps away from Labor and Delivery.
+Should your newborn need specialized care, our NICU is just steps away from Labor and Delivery.

-If your child needs surgical support, you can take comfort in knowing that hr or she can receive surgical care at Cook Children's Medical Center, a recognized leader in pediatric health care.
+If your child needs surgical support, he or she can receive surgical care at Cook Children's Medical Center, a recognized leader in pediatric health care.
 Cook Children's is located next door to Texas Health Fort Worth and is connected by a special corridor.
 If your infant requires surgical intervention, they will be taken across the skywalk for surgery, and return to Texas Health Fort Worth for recovery and continued care.